 Aligner: software for clear aligner design

 Deltaface Aligner is a software for designing clear aligners (invisible transparent aligners).
-It is intended for to orthodontists and dental technicians to design series of clear aligners.
+It is intended for orthodontists and dental technicians to design series of clear aligners.
 These are produced either by the thermoforming technique or by direct 3D printing.
 Nowadays, more and more practitioners are integrating a laboratory in their dental practice to manufacture their patients’ orthodontic aligners independently, and thus reducing costs and delays and improving the quality of care by customising the treatment plan.

-Often, orthodontics with clear aligners is an excellent alternative to dental braces.
+Often, orthodontic treatment with clear aligners is an excellent alternative to dental braces.
 Maintenance is easier, not to mention the aesthetics which are much better.
 It is important that a practitioner can offer this alternative to his patient as the demand is growing and more and more people are demanding this type of treatment.

 What are the steps in the manufacturing process of clear aligners?

 This first step consists of taking the dental impression of the patient, either with alginate – which will be used to make the plaster model and then scanned with a desktop 3D scanner – or with an intraoral scanner, a much modern approach recommended to keep a fully digital workflow and save considerable amount of time.

 Import of STL file in Deltaface software

 Creating the virtual dental model

 Aligner offers a simplified base for the scanned models which is adapted for a cost-effective 3D printing.
 For other uses, Deltaface offers the Arch Base module.